Beijing Daoxiangcun v. Beijing Sudao Food Industry Co., and Suzhou Daoxiangcun: Background

 The two parties are pastry companies based in different parts of China.
 Suzhou Daoxiang is based in Jiangsu and has been operating since 1773.
 Beijing Daoxiang is based in Beijing and has been operating since 1895.
-Both companies have long produced moon cakes branded as Daoxiangcun (稻香村, “village with fragrant rice paddies”) and both have registered the term as a trademark, in different product categories - Suzhou Daoxiang in 1982 and Beijing Daixiang in 1997.
+Both companies have long produced moon cakes branded as Daoxiangcun (稻香村, “village with fragrant rice paddies”) and both have registered the term as a trademark, in different product categories - Suzhou Daoxiang in 1982 and Beijing Daoxiang in 1997.
 Because of increased use of e-commerce, the two companies have come into increasingly direct competition with one another.

 In 2006, Suzhou Daoxiang applied to the State Administration for Industry and Commerce (SAIC) to register a trademark including the phrase Daoxiangcun.
 Beijing Daoxiang objected and their position was upheld by the SAIC's review board in 2013 and by the Beijing High Court in 2014.
 Suzhou Daoxiang continued to use the trademark, so Beijing Daoxiang filed a case in the Beijing Intellectual Property Court.